Alpisc/Discord-Bot-JS/README.md

 - `/user`: Provides information about the user.
 - `/avatar`: Fetches a user's avatar.
 - `/gamesearch`: Initiates a search for players to join a game.
 Requires `game` (name of the game) and `amount` (number of players needed).
+- `/duck`: Fetches a random image or gif of a duck.

 ### Moderation Commands
 - `/purge`: Deletes a specified number of messages.
 Requires `amount` (number of messages to delete).